 Now, let’s look at the stamp duty rules for company owned and corporate owned residential and non-residential properties.

-A company will always pay the 3% surcharge on any residential property purchased above £40,000.
+Limited companies will always pay the 3% stamp duty surcharge on top of the standard stamp duty rate on any residential property purchased above £40,000.
 This is the case whether it's the first property purchased by the company or not.

-For all non-residential or mixed-use properties purchased by the company, the regular non-residential rates apply.
-(There is no 3% surcharge on non-residential properties for companies.)
+For all non-residential or mixed-use properties purchased by the company, the regular freehold and leasehold non-residential rates apply.
+There is no 3% surcharge on non-residential properties for companies.

 In 2015, the Chancellor announced a 3% additional rate of Stamp Duty on purchases of additional properties, which was implemented in April 2016.
 This was designed to target purchasers of second homes and property investors in an attempt to slow the growth of the buy-to-let market.
 The 3% automatically applies to any limited company purchase, as above.